Calmaleic/freerotationcamera-pygameviewer/README.md

-# simple-freerotationcamera-viewer
+# freerotationcamera-viewer
-A Basic viewer I had done when I was relearning concepts on 3d perspective space through computer graphics.
-Just wanted to reimplement the concepts in Pygame for convenience
+A viewer built with pygame which was meant to replicate the 3D perspective capabilities with 2D to 3D projection mapping.
+However, this method does not illustrate the use of modern GPU pipeline workflow with shader files, rather the mathematics.